-Values below 0.001 Hz are synchronised to the clock source (note that you must use the rotary encoder Oto go below 0.001 Hz - the Oto go below only allows setting down to 0.001 Hz).
+Settings below the minimums stated above cause the LFO to synchronise to the clock source (note that you must use the rotary encoder $\stackrel{\checkmark}{\mathbf{O}}$ to enter this mode).
 See section 17.3 for details on the clock source.
 When set to synchronise to the clock the display will show a metronome indicator and the LFO period value (down to as fast as 32 triplet).
+The icon displayed is \blacksquare in this mode.